Skip to content

 cn7gnwiapo, ntus965ryy and cxdbx8am38 are unique identifiers that will be different for your runs.
 Similar to Git commits, a shortened version of the full 45 character identifier is printed here.
 While using o‑o commands, you only need enough characters to uniquely identify a run.

-o://output/ is the output space for the current step.
-To use files placed in this directory on subsequent steps as inputs, we reference them with the run id (ntus965ryy and cxdbx8am38).
-For example, a third step prints out the contents of the output files:
+o://output/ is the output space for the current step, any files placed in this directory are copied to the configured datastore.
+To use these files as inputs, we reference them with the run id (ntus965ryy and cxdbx8am38).
+For example, a third step prints out the files contents:

 $ o-o run --message "print files" -- \